Here are some of the thing you need to know about “undoing” a previous Roth IRA conversion through a Roth IRA recharacterization.

-traditional IRA to a Roth IRA (generally via a trustee-to-trustee transfer).
-It’s not an exact undo, however, where everything goes back to the way it was before and it is subject to a variety of restrictions.
+This is process in which you undo a switch you had previously made by moving funds from a Traditional IRA to a Roth IRA (generally via a trustee-to-trustee transfer).
+This is known as a Roth IRA conversion.
+A Roth IRA recharacterization is moving those funds back to a Traditional IRA.
+It’s not an exact undo, however.
+Everything doesn’t go back to the way it was before, and a variety of restrictions apply.
 It’s more of a switch from one type of IRA to another.

-You can only recharacterize the same amounts you’ve rolled into a Roth IRA from one/more by transferring them into a (1) new or (2) existing traditional IRA but not back into the plan from which they were distributed.
+You can only recharacterize the same amounts you’ve rolled into a Roth IRA from one/more or more retirement plans by transferring them into a (1) new or (2) existing Traditional IRA.
+Note that if you took the money from an employer-sponsored retirement plan, you cannot move the funds back into the same retirement plan from which they were distributed.

-After you have made a rollover from a traditional IRA into a Roth IRA you must wait at least you must wait at least 30 days (or up to a year, depending on the amount) until after that time point to reverse or recharacterize it.
-As for how long you can wait, it must be done during the year following the rollover or conversion.
-In short, a Roth IRA account holder with second thoughts has until October 15 of the tax year following the conversion to put the money back into a traditional IRA (unless the 15 falls on a Saturday or Sunday, in which case you have until Monday).
-If you have converted different amounts from different funds and are seeking to get all or part of those amounts back out of a Roth IRA, each portion of money is subject to the specified waiting period.
+After you have made a rollover from a Traditional IRA into a Roth IRA, you have until until October 15 of the tax year following the conversion to put the money back into a Traditional IRA.
+(If the 15th falls on a Saturday or Sunday, you have until Monday).
+If you have converted different amounts from different funds and are seeking to get all or part of those amounts back out of a Roth IRA, each portion of money may be subject to the specified waiting period.

-Yes you do—or have officially requested an extension.
-For instance, the deadline for recharacterizing rollovers done during 2015 and reported on your 2015 tax documents (filed on/before April 15, 2016) is October 15, 2016.
-[Note: This is not the deadline for filing the amended return, aka Form 1040X, to claim credit/refund.]
-If you have switched from a Roth IRA to a nondeductible IRA, you’ll need Form 8606.
+Yes, you do—or, you must have officially requested an extension.
+For instance, the deadline for recharacterizing rollovers done during 2016 and reported on your 2016 tax documents (filed on/before April 18, 2017) is October 15, 2017.
+[Note: This is not the deadline for filing the amended return, aka Form 1040X, that you will need to claim any credit/refund you’re due because your funds are now in a deductible Traditional IRA.]
+If you have switched from a Roth IRA to a nondeductible IRA, however, you’ll need Form 8606.

 - Three years (including extensions) after the date your original return was due, or